Russian forces attempted to surround Vadar by crossing multiple rivers, gullies and lowlands. Ukrainians held high ground on opposing mountain ridges.

 The only option left to the Ukrainians was to either push the Russians off the flanks of Vuladar and reestablish the ground lines of communication to the town, or to have the 72nd Mechanized Brigade conduct a retreat.

-faced a major challenge in pushing Russian forces from their attempted encirclement around Vuhledar.
-The Ukrainian brigades that flanked Vuladar were largely unmechanized and lacked the firepower necessary to a direct attack on Russian positions.
+Ukraine faced a major challenge in pushing Russian forces from their attempted encirclement around Vuhledar.
+The Ukrainian brigades that flanked Vuladar were largely unmechanized and lacked the firepower necessary to launch a direct attack on Russian positions.
 Western weapons were scarce and needed to be prioritized to other areas of front.
-Ukraine could not divert mechanized from these sectors to reinforce Vuhledar.
+Ukraine could not divert mechanized troops from these sectors to reinforce Vuhledar.

-Ukrainian soldiers reported that Russian Spetsnaz and specialized unit supported the infantry assaults against Vuhledar.
+Ukrainian soldiers reported that Russian Spetsnaz and specialized drone unit supported the infantry assaults against Vuhledar.
 They attacked from three sides, and maintained constant artillery firing.
 The Ukrainians had no choice but to retreat from the town due to the compromised supply lines and increased pressure.

 They gave priority to saving the veteran 72nd mechanized brigade over holding Vuhledar which was already in ruins.
 The Ukrainian rifle brigades, flank battalions and defensively-trained units were assigned to hold a line against Russian forces who attempted to completely encircle Vuhledar.